-Scott Joined the DYW team in May 2019 as the Lead Officer For Argyll and Bute.
+Scott joined the DYW team in May 2019 as the Lead Officer For Argyll and Bute.
 Scott became interested in the DYW program as a result of returning to education after a career in the catering industry came to an end due to an injury.
 As a student at Argyll College UHI, he became very interested in student representation and promoting education, was elected Depute President of the Highlands and Islands Students’ Association (HISA) where he served on the Board of Argyll College UHI and later as a Trustee of HISA promoting the welfare and growing opportunities for students.
-He is currently responsible for Helensburgh, Lomond, Cowal and Bute areas, with overall responsibility for the whole Argyll and Bute region.
+Scott has overall responsibility for the whole Argyll and Bute region.
 To contact Scott, click here.

 Although the Team are relatively new to their roles, together they bring a wealth of knowledge and experience to the project and will happily go out of their way to help any business, school, student or parent make the right connections to Develop the Young Workforce in Argyll and Bute.
 Their goal is to ensure that No One Gets Left Behind and that we Get it Right for Every Child.

 Introducing the DYW School Cluster Leads: